AdamSpannbauer/iphone_app_icon/README.md

 ## Search output highlights

 The main query image to be used in search engine examples will be the ['Toca Life: City'](https://itunes.apple.com/us/app/toca-life-city/id988318940?mt=8) icon.
 There were a lot of apps by [Toca Boca AB](https://itunes.apple.com/us/developer/toca-boca-ab/id419103351?mt=8) in the top charts when the icons were scraped, and they all have similar artwork.
-An ideal search would return all Toca Boca apps first when we search for icons similar to 'Toca Life: City'.
+An ideal search engine would return all Toca Boca apps first when we search for icons similar to 'Toca Life: City'.

 ### Using only keypoint features

-The search using only bag of visual word features performs fairly well, we found 2 of the other Toca Boca apps in the top 5 results.
-The introduction of color features would likely weed out the [Yu-Gi-Oh!
-Duel Links](https://itunes.apple.com/us/app/yu-gi-oh-duel-links/id1068378177?mt=8) result.
+The search using only bag of visual word (BOVW) features performs fairly well, we found 2 of the other Toca Boca apps in the top 5 results.
+The introduction of color features would likely weed out the ['Yu-Gi-Oh!
+Duel Links'](https://itunes.apple.com/us/app/yu-gi-oh-duel-links/id1068378177?mt=8) result.

 Notice that we also return the query image itself with a dist of 0; this is an uninteresting result, but it reassures us that our distance metric is doing what we mean it to.